ChalkHuman/sigmoid-theta-hacks/README.md

 # Sigmoid-Theta-Hacks
 ## Step 1: Create a Virtual Environment
+First make sure that you have virtualenv installed.
+Run this code in your terminal to install:

+	pip install virtualenv

-Creating a Virtual Environment in Visual Studio Code Lets say that the name of the virtual environment that you want to create is:
+Lets say that the name of the virtual environment that you want to create is:

 	sigmoid-hacks-env